 Final Submission Deadline

-The real Fulbright national deadline is not until Tuesday, October 8.
-However, we ask that all MU applicants submit the final version of their application by Tuesday, October 1.
-Submitting early gives your fellowship advisors time to review your application one more time before the national deadline and helps you avoid the almost inevitable application system crash that happens the closer we get to October 8.
+The real Fulbright national deadline is not until the second Tuesday of October.
+However, we ask that all MU applicants submit the final version of their application by the first Tuesday of October.
+Submitting early gives your fellowship advisors time to review your application one more time before the national deadline and helps you avoid the almost inevitable application system crash that happens the closer we get to the natioanl deadline.